Daeda1usUK/CTF-Writeups/writeups/HTB/Sauna.md

 then after entering neo4j password neo4j user

-we can run bloodhound and get started except there was a version bug so my files perma were at 0% upload so after 2 hours of getting this shit working i used a guide.
+we can run bloodhound and get started

-their bloodhound found SVC account had :

 This account has access to `GetChanges` and `GetChangesAll` on the domain.
-Googling that will quickly point to a low of articles on the DCSync attack, or I can right click on the label (you have to get in just the right spot) and get the menu for it:
+Googling that will quickly point to a load of articles on the DCSync attack, or I can right click on the label (you have to get in just the right spot) and get the menu for it:

 so lets run the impacket tool, if this doesnt work mimikatz can be used too